-After you are done visiting Wakayama Castle, you can keep walking and you will get to Momijidani Garden.
+After you are done visiting Wakayama Castle, keep walking and you will arrive at Momijidani Garden.
 It is a very small garden with a pond, a wooden bridge, and many trees.
-I was simply mesmerized by the color of the water and the way the sun was reflecting through the leaves!
+I was simply mesmerized by the color of the water and the way the sun was reflecting through the leaves of the trees!

 How to get there: Go down from the castle using the Back Path.
 Turn left and you will find the garden with the pond.
 It is kind of hard to miss it, as it is so close to the castle.

-Price: The access to Momijidani Garden is free.
-The tea ceremony is 460¥ (includes matcha and sweets)
+Price: Entrance to Momijidani Garden is free.
+The tea ceremony is 460¥ (US $4) (includes matcha and sweets)

 3. Pass through Ohashi Roka Bridge

-Ohashi Roka is a very special wooden bridge, with a roof and walls, dating from the Edo Period (1603 – 1868), tilted to 11°.
-The perfectly polished wooden floor has some small steps inside and the entire idea behind it is that the people who pass it cannot be seen from the outside.
+Ohashi Roka is a very special wooden bridge, with a roof and walls, dating from the Edo Period (1603 – 1868), and tilted at 11°.
+The perfectly polished wooden floor has some small steps inside and the entire idea behind it is that the people who pass through it cannot be seen from the outside.